VOLTTRON/volttron/docs/source/introduction/definitions.rst

 VOLTTRON_ROOT
 -------------

     The cloned directory from Github.
-When executing the command
+When executing the command:

     .. code-block:: bash

         git clone http://github.com/VOLTTRON/volttron

-    the top level volttron folder is the VOLTTRON_ROOT
+    the top level volttron folder is the VOLTTRON_ROOT.

 .. _VIP: